sisihagen/website/content/en/blog/2019/08/the-crimean-tatars.md

 title: "The Crimean Tatars"
 date: 2019-08-20
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The Crimean Tatars, about one-eighth of the population in Crimea, are war-torn and suffering-suffering.
 Russia is now trying to promote them."
-draft: false
 lang: en
 cover: "society"
 ---